Contributors Manual

 5.1 Coding best practices

-Code should be written to conform with the EDC style guide and our coding principles.
+Code should be written to conform with the EDC style guide.

 A frequent subject of critique in pull requests is logging.
 Spurious and very verbose log lines like “Entering/Leaving method X” or “Performing action Z” should be avoided because they pollute the log output and don’t contribute any value.